Vision for Collective Worship

 Whole School Collective Worship

-Whole school Collective Worship takes place daily, at 2.40pm and is led by a team of people in our school including children, Mr Mawdsley (Headteacher) Mr Coleman (Deputy Headteacher), Mr Horton (Assistant Headteacher), Mrs Hiscocks, Rev Gill from our local parish church,
+Whole school Collective Worship takes place daily at 1.05pm - 1.20pm and is led by a team of people in our school including children, Mr Mawdsley (Headteacher), Mr Horton (Assistant Headteacher), Mr Ferwarda, Mrs Hiscocks, and from our local Parish Church Rev Gill, Rhianne (Pioneer Curate) and Geoff (Lay Reader).

-Monday - Rev Gill and Mr Mawdsley explore our School Value through a Bible story.
+Monday - Mr Mawdsley explores our School Value through a Bible story.
 Our own 'All Saints Heart that Shines' awards are given out to children who are living out our Christian Values.
 All children are on the look out to see who is living out our School Values throughout the week and nominate each other in writing so we can celebrate altogether.

 Tuesday - Mr Coleman and Mr Horton share a book based on our School Value.